cloudera-labs/hms-mirror/backups.md

 ### HDFS Snapshots

 Use HDFS Snapshots to make a quick backup of directories you'll be working on.
-Do this especially in the *LOWER* cluster.
+Do this especially in the *LEFT* cluster.
 We only drop tables, so a snapshot of the database directory is good.
 BUT, if you are manually doing any `DROP DATABASE <x> CASCADE` operations, that will delete the snapshotted directory (and the snapshot).
 In this case, create the _snapshot_ one level above the database directory.

 ### Metastore Backups